 Gamesys bingo sites have a loyalty point scheme that awards points on cash play; 1 point for each £5 played on bingo and each £20 played on slots.
 Each point is worth 1p cash and to avoid expiry players have to earn at least one point every 90 days.

 At Stride Gaming/Daub Alderney bingo sites such as Kitty Bingo, loyalty points are awarded for cash play – 10 for £1 played on bingo, 1 for £1 played on anything else.
 It is a 6 tier scheme but the lowest tier is for players who have never made a deposit.
-No information is given on how to progress through the levels.
+No information is given on site on how to progress through the levels, but we think the first two upgrades are based on lifetime deposits and the rest are discretionary.
 The higher levels get a one-off upgrade bonus and a higher rate of weekly cashback.
 Higher levels also get a few daily free spins and daily free cards and access to more free bingo rooms, but in both cases a recent deposit is required.
 A similar arrangement is in force at Stride Gaming/ Leapfrog sites such as King Jackpot but there the points are called BBs.

-Relax Gaming sites such as Bingo.com feature a bingo loyalty meter which can be filled by playing bingo and side games (and it is planned for it also to be filled via chat game wins).
+Relax Gaming sites such as Bingo.com feature a bingo loyalty meter which can be filled by playing bingo and side games.
 When a players goes up a level they get a free spin on the Loyalty Wheel; prizes include free spins and bonuses.

 White Hat Gaming sites such as Mainstage Bingo do not appear to have any kind of network loyalty or VIP plan